ugald80/TWEEF/README.md

 - pip install aif360
 - pip install BlackBoxAuditing

-And done! you installed trustAI successfully!
+And done!
+You have successfully installed trustAI!

 ### Next Steps
 You can learn how to use trustAI following the test cases included in test/ directory.